RemonEzzat/Daily-Journal/README.md

 # Daily-Journal
 It's a blog to add the last news

-using in the website node js,EJS ,express , Html , css and JS
+using in the website node js,EJS,mongoDB,mongoose ,express , Html , css and JS